marcduiker/building-a-resilient-workflow-with-durable-functions/labs/1_creating_a_function_project.md

 Currently the inconming mesage is of type string and the content is json.
 Let's convert this to the strongly typed model so we can work with the data more easily.

-The `DetectedNeoEvent` type is located in the Demo.NEO.Models project.
+The `DetectedNeoEvent` type is part of this NuGet package: `Demo.NEO.Models`.
+You can download the package by connecting to this NuGet feed:

+`https://pkgs.dev.azure.com/marcduiker/Building Resilient Workflows With Durable Functions/_packaging/Public/nuget/v3/index.json`

+Add the following line to convert to the strongly typed object.

 ```csharp
 var detectedNeoEvent = JsonConvert.DeserializeObject<DetectedNeoEvent>(message);
 ```

+When you need to add a reference to NewtonSoft.Json, don't add the latest version but use version 11.0.2 (the version the Azure Functions Runtime is also using).

 ### 4. Run the Function App locally

 Again run your Function App locally and verify you can convert the messages to `DetectedNeoEvent` objects.

-If everything works as expected continue with the [next lab](2_create_orchestration_client.md) to create am orchestration client.
+If everything works as expected continue with the [next lab](2_create_orchestration_client.md) to create an orchestration client.